COMSOC-Community/comsoc-website/docs/about.md

 ## Modify me on GitHub

-The website has been designed so as to be easy to modify and maintain.
+This website has been designed so as to be easy to modify and maintain.
 It is all happening on the [GitHub repository](https://github.com/comsoc-community/comsoc-website).
-Everyone in the community is welcome to contribute by editing the content of the site.
+Everyone in the community is welcome to contribute.

 </section>